MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 8. [Part 4: Local / Private Server Deployment](#part-4-local--private-server-deployment)
 9. [Important Notes & Common Issues](#important-notes--common-issues)

 ## Intended Audience

 * Developers or operators with basic command line and GitHub experience.
 Beginners can also follow this guide.
-* Estimated time: 15–60 minutes for key and list preparation; 10–30 minutes for GitHub Actions setup; 10–20 minutes for local deployment.
+* Estimated time: 15–60 minutes for key and list preparation; 10–30 minutes for GitHub Actions setup or 10–20 minutes for local deployment.

 ## Prerequisites & Terminology